 The one aspect of this house that I love, is the natural lighting that illuminates every room.
 The light from the windows and glass doors, leave our home feeling airy and bright at all times, creating an outdoor ambiance inside.
 It’s one of the many elements that led me to purchase this home in 1999.

-Hosting and decorating in this room is always playful for me – I set the table differently for every occasion, adding throw blankets for comfort like our Tribu Throw in Mink or mixing in my curated collection of glassware for a full table-setting.
+Hosting and decorating in this room is always playful for me – I set the table differently for every occasion, adding throw blankets for comfort like our Tribu Throw blanket or mixing in my curated collection of glassware for a full table-setting.
 In everyday life, this becomes the space that I like to work, either alone or with Jeffrey.
 The length of the table allows me to spread out with my laptop and papers, conquering my daily to-dos in a quiet, peaceful spot.

 We also added a sitting area with two reupholstered 17th-century Flemish chairs around the wood burning stove.
 During the colder seasons, we like to light a warm fire while enjoying a home-cooked meal around the table.
 The sounds of the crackling flames fill the room with our very own dining room soundtrack.